uio-bmi/immuneML/docs/source/developer_docs/how_to_add_new_ML_method.rst

       python3 ./scripts/check_new_ml_method.py -m ./immuneML/ml_methods/classifiers/SillyClassifier.py

 #.
-Finish the ML method by adding :ref:`class documentation <MLMethod class documentation standards>` and :ref:`unit tests<Adding a unit test for the new ML method>`.
+Finish the ML method by adding :ref:`class documentation <Class documentation standards for ML methods>` and :ref:`unit tests<Adding a unit test for the new ML method>`.

 #.
 Optional: If you want to use immuneML directly to test run your ML method, the YAML example below may be used.
    This example analysis encodes a random dataset using k-mer encoding, trains and compares the performance of two silly